stouch/docs/api/scim.md

 ### Returns

-Returns the folder object for the folder that was just created.
+Returns the SCIM Group for the SCIM Group that was just created.

 </template>